bjt-user/Linux/nnn/internals/initcurses.md

 Function in `nnn.c`.

-Seems to start up the ncurses window with the file manager and the \
+Seems to set colors and not to startup the ncurses tui.
-selection window.

-#### TODO: which function call starts up the window